michelou/kotlin-examples/RESOURCES.md

 ## <span id="blogs">Blogs</span>

+- [Introduction to Multiplatform Programming in Kotlin][blog_chandrakant] by Kumar Chandrakant, June 2022.
 - [Convert a Kotlin data class object to a Map](https://www.baeldung.com/kotlin/data-class-to-map) by [baeldung](https://www.baeldung.com/kotlin/author/baeldung), June 2022.
 - [Scala vs kotlin: Which one is better for your project](blog_dac) by [DAC](https://dac.digital/about/), October 2021.
 - [Kotlin vs Java: the 12 differences you should know][blog_berga] by Mariana Berga and Rute Figueiredo, June 2021.